Skip to content

 Thread and Context

-The thread that this response belongs to.
+The ID of the thread that this response belongs to.
 Items from this thread are prepended to inputs for this response request.
 Input items and output items from this response are automatically added to this thread after completion.
 Learn more

-If no thread is provided (or set to null), a new thread is automatically created for this request.
-The response will include the new thread ID in the thread field, which can be used in subsequent requests to maintain conversation context and history.
+If no thread_id is provided, a new thread is automatically created for this request.
+The response will include the new thread ID, which can be used in subsequent requests to maintain conversation context and history.
 This enables seamless multi-turn conversations without manual thread management.
-For stateless multi-turn conversations, use previous_response_id instead (see inputs documentation).
+For stateless multi-turn conversations, use previous_response_id instead.

 Controls whether the created thread is visible in the user's thread list.
 When true (default), the thread appears in the list threads API and is visible in the user interface.
 When false, the thread is hidden from the list threads API but remains accessible by direct thread ID lookup.
 This is useful for internal operations, background tasks, or temporary threads that shouldn't clutter the user's conversation history.
 Learn more